| || ||

 Q: Where and when are races held?

 A: All races are held at the Bud Harris Cycling Park, 1401 Washington Blvd, Pittsburgh, PA 15206.
-Class M (40+), W and C are held Tuesday evenings from April 9, 2019 through August 20, 2019.
-Class B and A are held Wednesday evenings from April 10, 2019 through August 21, 2019.
+Class M (40+), W and C are held Tuesday evenings from April 13, 2021 through August 24, 2021.
+Class B and A are held Wednesday evenings from April 14, 2021 through August 25, 2021.
 Races start around 6:15PM.
-Registration begins at 5:15PM.
+All registration is online at BikeReg.
+Registration closes at 11:59PM the night before the race.
+There is no onsite or day of race registration due to COVID-19 protocols.
 See Tuesday Schedule and Wednesday Schedule for details.
 All cat 5 men are required to race the class C races on Tuesday evenings.
-All cat 5 women are required to race the class C or the class W races on Tuesday evenings
+All cat 5 women are required to race the class C or the class W races on Tuesday evenings.

 Q: What are the P course and the bullet course?